 tsc+ rawnodeis the path that breaks the most. - Commit

 package-lock.jsonorpnpm-lock.yaml.
-Different installs = different module trees = surprising “Cannot find module” failures.
+Different installs = different module trees = surprising «Cannot find module» failures. @types/nodeas a devDependency on every TypeScript project that uses built-in Node modules.

 Troubleshooting FAQ